 Beverly is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 41,186 people and seven constituent neighborhoods, Beverly is the 38th largest community in Massachusetts.
-Beverly has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 41,365 people and seven constituent neighborhoods, Beverly is the 38th largest community in Massachusetts.
+Beverly has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Housing costs in Beverly are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Beverly is a decidedly white-collar city, with fully 85.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Beverly is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Beverly who work in management occupations (13.06%), office and administrative support (11.41%), and sales jobs (10.22%).

 Of important note, Beverly is also a city of artists.
 Beverly has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Beverly’s character.

 Also of interest is that Beverly has more people living here who work in computers and math than 95% of the places in the US.

 Beverly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For the size of the city, public transportation in Beverly is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Beverly, the benefits are reduced air pollution and congestion on the highways.